aws-samples/sagemaker-auto-shutdown/README.md

 # sagemaker-auto-shutdown

 This project creates a scheduled job that delete your SageMaker endpoints and shutdown notebook instances to save cost.
 It is ideal for your development accounts.
 It will ignore resources with certain tags (default: `env:prod`, configurable).
+Serverless endpoints are excluded because their cost are minimal when idle.

 ## Configuration

 * Schedule: set the `Resources > DeleteSageMakerResourcesFunction > Events > CloudWatchEvent > Properties > Schedule` in `template.yaml`.
 Default: every day at 20:00 UTC.
-* Tags to ignore: set the `TAG_TO_EXCLUDE` in `cleaner/app.py`.
-The application will NOT delete the resources with this tag.
-Default: `env:prod`
-* Log level: change the line `logger.setLevel(logging.INFO)` in `cleaner/app.py`.
-Default: INFO.
+* `Globals > Function > Environment > Variables` in `template.yaml`:
+  * `ENDPOINT_EXCLUDE_TAG`: SageMaker Endpoint with this tag will not be deleted.
+  * `NOTEBOOK_EXCLUDE_TAG`: SageMaker Notebook instance with this tag will not be stopped.
+  * `MAX_COUNT`: The maximum number of Endpoints and Notebooks (counted separately) that is cleaned in on run.
+This is to limit the blast radius in case of misconfiguration.
+  * `LOG_LEVEL`: log level. (`CRITICAL`, `ERROR`, `WARNING`, `INFO`, `DEBUG`.
+Default: `INFO`)

 ## Deploy the application